RickardHultgren/LYMPHA/about.md

 <br><br><br>
 <a name="use" style="font-weight:bold;"></a>
 <span style="font-style:italic">Use</span><br>
+The finished version is thought to consolidate different protocols and compare them with data from the patient.
+In this way, it would enable compters to propose what further diagnostics and treatments can be prescribed.
+In other words, it will be a cdss and a programming language for medical protocols.
 The python version should be command based program:
 <pre class="dragscroll">
 $> lympha script.lympha steps=5 start="airways"
 </pre>